-This is one of my favorite late-summer/early-fall dishes, with corn and hatch chiles evoking memories of warmer days whilst beans and pumpkin get me in the mood for cozy fall and winter stews.
+This is one of my favorite late-summer/early-fall dishes, with pozole (a.k.a. hominy, a delicious ingredient produced from dried maize kernels that have been treated with an alkali to make them more nutritious) and chiles evoking memories of warmer days, whilst beans and pumpkin get me in the mood for cozy fall and winter stews.

 - ½ tsp salt

 - 2 cups winter squash cut into roughly ½-inch cubes; I like to use firm-cooking varities like butternut or red kuri (a.k.a. hokkaido) squash.